cknd/stackprinter/README.md

 # How it works

 Basically, this is a frame formatter.
 For each [frame on the call stack](https://en.wikipedia.org/wiki/Call_stack), it grabs the source code to find out which source lines reference which variables.
 Then it displays code and variables in the neighbourhood of the last executed line.
-Since it knows where in the code each variable occurs, it's relatively easy to add semantic highlighting.

-The frame inspection routines are independent of any actual string formatting, so it should be fairly straightforward to write other formatter types on top.
-Like, foldable and clickable html pages, with download links for pickled variable contents?
+Since it knows exactly where in the code each variable occurs, it was hard not to add the semantic highlighting thing.
+It should be fairly straightforward to write other formatter types as well, since the code inspection stuff is quite independent of any actual string formatting.
+Say, foldable and clickable HTML pages, with download links for pickled variables?

 # Caveats